puzzle/delivery-pipeline-concept/stages/01-build/README.md

 ### Artifact Generation

-Generation of the application artefact.
+Generation of the application artifact.

 ## Stage Output

 The output will be:

-* application artifacts
+* application artifacts, and
 * test results